-- 1. CLE credit may be awarded for teaching an approved CLE program pertinent to the specialization subject matter.
-If an individual teaches at a program and attends the balance of the program, then he or she shall receive credit for that portion of the program he or she did not teach in accordance with the Supreme Court of Louisiana Rules for continuing Legal Education.
+- 1. CLE credit may be awarded for teaching an approved CLE program pertinent to the specialization subject matter if an individual teaches at a program and attends the balance of the program, then he or she shall receive credit for that portion of the program he or she did not teach on an hour-for-hour basis.
 No credit will be given for repetitious presentations of a program. - 2.
-Teaching of academic courses in family law in a law school or other graduate level program presented by a recognized professional educational association may earn CLE credit. - 3.
-CLE credit may be awarded for teaching a family law course at any seminar, provided the presentation meets all criteria contained in Section III, A and B.
+Teaching of academic courses in tax law in a law school or other graduate level program presented by a recognized professional educational association may earn CLE credit. - 3.
+CLE credit may be awarded for teaching a tax law course at any seminar, provided the presentation meets all criteria contained in Section III, A and B, other than Section III, A3.